RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/NewtonsMethod.rst

 calculation yielding a better result.

 .. activecode:: chp07_newtonsdef

-    def newtonSqrt(n, howmany):
+	n = 100
+	howmany = 10

 	approx = 0.5 * n
 	for i in range(howmany):
 		betterapprox = 0.5 * (approx + n/approx)
 		approx = betterapprox
-        return betterapprox

-    print(newtonSqrt(100, 10))
-    print(newtonSqrt(4, 10))
-    print(newtonSqrt(1, 10))
+	prin(betterapprox)

 .. admonition:: Modify the program ...

-   All three of the calls to ``newtonSqrt`` in the previous example produce the correct square root for the first parameter.
+   The values used in the previous example produce the correct square root for 100.
 However, were 10 iterations required to get the correct answer?
-Experiment with different values for the number of repetitions (the 10 on lines 8, 9, and 10).
-For each of these calls, find the **smallest** value for the number of repetitions that will produce the **correct** result.
+   Experiment with different values for the number of repetitions (howmany on line 2).
+Find the **smallest** value for the number of repetitions that will produce the **correct** result.

 Repeating more than the required number of times is a waste of computing resources.
 So definite iteration is not a good solution to this problem.